auth0/docs/articles/applications/concepts/app-types-public-confidential.md

 The following are public applications:

-* A native desktop or mobile application that uses the [Authorization Code grant with PKCE](/api-auth/grant/authorization-code-pkce)
+* A native desktop or mobile application that uses the Native/Mobile Login Flow](/flows/concepts/mobile-login-flow)
-* A JavaScript-based client-side web application (such as a single-page app) that uses the [Implicit](/api-auth/grant/implicit) grant
+* A JavaScript-based client-side web application (such as a single-page app) that uses the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) grant

 ### ID Tokens